mathewmeconry/check_couchbase/README.md

     Returns state,ram used, cpu utilization, swap used, current items and uptime as performance data

 ## Feature requests
-Please send feature requests to scherer.mat@gmail.com
+Please send feature requests to this repository